Mehedi404/Mehedi404/README.md

 🧠 As a budding researcher, I enjoy exploring smart environments, machine learning integration, and real-world applications of technology.

-🚀 I’m always open to collaborative projects, internships, and tech communities focused on innovation.
+🚀 I’m always interested to collaborative projects and tech communities focused on innovation.
 Let’s connect and build something impactful!
 ---

 ##  Languages and Tools